-While the transition from summer to fall can be disheartening for some, people with Raynaud’s syndrome face a whole new seasonal set of issues.
-As the colder weather affects those with Raynaud’s more acutely, engaging certain techniques and keeping the right tools close, such as hand warming gloves, will help you get through the season.
+While the transition from summer to fall can be disheartening for some, people with Raynaud’s syndrome often struggle to keep their hands warm and face a whole new seasonal set of issues.
+As the colder weather affects those with Raynaud’s more acutely, following our cold weather tips and keeping the right tools close by, such as UNIQKNITS self-heated gloves, will help you get through the season.

-When the weather begins to drop, it is extremely important to keep an eye on extenuating circumstances that may cause an attack.
+When the weather begins to drop, it is extremely important to keep an eye on extenuating circumstances that may cause a Raynaud’s attack.
 Here are a few tips to bear in mind:

 - Avoid exposure to cold weather whenever possible, which involves properly layering clothing, coats, and hand warming gloves to cover any exposed skin.